-Modeling the Descent into Diapause: During diapause temperatures are low and metabolic activity may be suppressed, however, insects snutrientsduring this period In preparation for diapause, some insects accumulate large amounts of lipids, amino acids, and/or carbohydrates.
+Modeling the Descent into Diapause: During diapause, temperatures are low and metabolic activity may be suppressed.
+However, insects can metabolize considerable quantities of nutrients during this period.
+In preparation for diapause, some insects accumulate large quantities of lipids, amino acids, and/or carbohydrates.
 For some insects, the nutrients accumulated prior to diapause initiation must also be utilized for metamorphosis or to supplement a restricted diet once diapause is terminated.
-Lipids, specifically triglycerides, are the predominant source of metabolic energy used during diapause (Arrese and Soulages 2010, Hahn and Denlinger 2011).
+Lipids, specifically triglycerides, are the predominant source of metabolic energy used during diapause in most species (Arrese and Soulages 2010, Hahn and Denlinger 2011).
 Triglycerides can be accumulated directly from an insect’s diet or synthesized in the fat body from amino acids or carbohydrate intermediates (Hahn and Denlinger 2007, Arrese and Soulages 2010).
 Amino acids are generally stored as multimeric hexamerin proteins.
 Hexamerins are specialized proteins that build up in the insect fat body or hemolymph prior to diapause (Burmester and Scheller 1999).
 These large protein complexes function as amino acid reservoirs.
-During diapause as metabolic proteins accumulate damage or are destroyed, the amino acids in hexamerins can be mobilized and used to repair or replace damaged proteins (Burmester 1999, Hahn and Denlinger 2007).
-After diapause, hexamerin proteins can be catabolized and the constituent amino acids can be used to build exoskeleton, repair damaged proteins, and build new tissues during morphogenesis (Burmester 1999, Hahn and Denlinger 2007).
+During diapause, as metabolic proteins accumulate damage or are destroyed, the amino acids in hexamerins could be mobilized and used to repair or replace damaged proteins (Burmester 1999, Hahn and Denlinger 2007).
+After diapause, hexamerin proteins could be catabolized and the constituent amino acids can be used to build exoskeleton, repair damaged proteins, and build new tissues during morphogenesis (Burmester 1999, Hahn and Denlinger 2007).
 Carbohydrates are polymerized and stored as glycogen in the fat body or as trehalose in the hemolymph (Hahn and Denlinger 2007, Arrese and Soulages 2010).

 Preparations for prolonged low temperatures and the absence of environmental resources requires some insects to accumulate and store proportionally more lipids than carbohydrates or proteins to fuel their metabolism.
-For example, diapausing female Culex pippens mosquitos reared at 22°C and under a 9-hour photoperiod accumulate significantly more lipids in preparation for diapause relative to their non-diapausing conspecifics reared at the same temperature and under a 14-hour photoperiod.
+For example, diapausing female Culex pippens mosquitos reared at 22°C and under a 9-hour photoperiod accumulate significantly more lipid in preparation for diapause relative to their non-diapausing conspecifics reared at the same temperature and under a 14-hour photoperiod.
 These stored lipids are utilized as a source of energy during diapause (Mitchell and Briegel 1989).
-In other insects, diapause preparation lead to an increase in hexamerin storage, as observed in the Colorado potato beetle, Leptinotarsa decimlineata.
+In other insects, diapause preparation has been shown to lead to an increase in hexamerin storage, as observed in the Colorado potato beetle, Leptinotarsa decimlineata.
 When Colorado potato beetles were laboratory reared under two different photoperiods, a 10-hour photoperiod to induce diapause and an 18-hour photoperiod to bypass diapause, diapause-programmed beetles had substantially higher transcript abundance of the hexamerin diapause protein 1 (De Kort and Koopmanschap 1994).